ZeyuCao/The_Emotional_Arc_Of_GOT_Scripts/README.md

 ***By watching the trailers***

---The trailer is re-edited, so it can be considered a competely different story from the oringal one.
+--The trailer is re-edited, so it can be considered a completely different story from the original one.
 (BTW, even the last episode of the last season of GOT seems not bad)

 ***By reviewing the points and the recommendations on websites such as imdb***